What Is Site-to-Site VPN Technology?

 With a site-to-site VPN, an encrypted tunnel using IPsec—a suite of protocols that create an encrypted connection between devices—is created to establish a VPN “tunnel” between two servers in order to traffic data.

-With remote access VPN, an SSL VPN—which uses an encryption-based Internet security protocol—is typically used to form connections between the office network and individual endpoints.
+With remote access VPN, a secure sockets layer (SSL) VPN—which uses an encryption-based Internet security protocol—is typically used to form connections between the office network and individual endpoints.

-Secure access service edge (SASE) is a platform that is geared towards companies that house a lot of their data in the cloud.
+Secure access service edge (SASE) is another platform, geared towards companies that house a lot of their data in the cloud.
 It combines remote access VPNs with the security features that you would expect from a corporate firewall, like threat hunting and detection, next-gen antivirus, and more.

 If you’re concerned about company data being handled remotely, then investing in a SASE system is likely the best option for dealing with a remote workforce for now and the future—it’ll allow you to have all the benefits of your office network security but through the cloud instead.